webOSArchive/webos-docs/docs/appstores.md

-# Installing Apps on your webOS Device
+r# Installing Apps on your webOS Device

 There's a vibrant community rescuing, archiving, restoring and even building apps for webOS.
 Since the actual HP App Catalog is gone, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.